DeepsaranNS/Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game
 A simple Tic Tac Toe-game made using python.
-The game board is diplayed using the print statement.
+The game board is displayed using the print statement.